erikpukinskis/codedocs/README.md

 **Codedocs** is a Storybook replacement that's designed for the professional application developer.
 It presumes you've already set up a React application build pipeline, that you're happy with it, and you just want to document your components.

+If you're a beginner, you can still use Codedocs, but you may want to start with a scaffold like [Confgen](https://github.com/ambic-js/confgen).
+Confgen can generate a React app for you with Codedocs preconfigured.

 ### Table of contents

 - [Codedocs vs Storybook](#codedocs-vs-storybook)